Lucas4680/Penguin/Devlog.md

 Spent some time looking over the the BOM again.
 After trying to find cheaper alternatives for every part, I got the total down to around 330 total before tax.

 3/19-3/24 - 6hr (42 total)
 Time was scattered throughout this period.
 By the end I had basically finished redesigning the printer.
+(Ignore the glaring issues with bed movement, will figure it out next time)
 ![image](https://github.com/user-attachments/assets/6fb435ef-8757-42c5-b93a-a0ea940464a7)
 ![image](https://github.com/user-attachments/assets/5eae9fdd-d082-46ad-8116-a8c66709dbb7)